Orthopedic Surgeons and Physical Therapists Located in San Antonio and South Texas

 What are the Different Types of Orthopedic Surgery?

-As spine specialists, the orthopedic surgeons at South Texas Spinal Clinic commonly perform surgeries such as:
+As spine specialists, the orthopedic surgeons at South Texas Spinal Clinic frequently perform surgeries such as:

-- Anterior Cervical Discectomy and Fusion: When a ruptured disc in your cervical spine (neck) compresses your nerves, an anterior cervical fusion may relieve the pressure and alleviate your pain.
-During this procedure, your surgeon accesses the spine through a small incision in the front of your neck, then removes the damaged disc and replaces it with a small piece of bone.
-The bone graft, which can come from a bone bank or perhaps from your hip, gradually fuses with the adjoining vertebrae.
+Anterior Cervical Discectomy and Fusion: Relieving nerve compression caused by a ruptured disc in the cervical spine (neck) through a small incision in the front of the neck.
+The damaged disc is removed and replaced with a small bone graft that gradually fuses with the adjacent vertebrae.

-- Lumbar Microendoscopic Discectomy: Performed using an operating microscope and specialized microsurgical techniques, this procedure removes the small portion of a ruptured or herniated disc that’s pinching the nerve.
+Lumbar Microendoscopic Discectomy: Utilizing an operating microscope and specialized microsurgical techniques to remove the portion of a ruptured or herniated disc pinching the nerve.